Who is taking part in Celebrity X Factor?

 Vinnie Jones

-We wouldn’t be too surprised if Jones signed on: the TV hardman and former footballer released a solo album, Respect, in 2002.
+We wouldn’t be too surprised if Jones signed on, after all the TV hardman and former footballer released a solo album, Respect, in 2002.

-In fact, the Lock, Stock and Two Smoking Barrels star even once appeared on Top of The Pops the same year.
+In fact, the Lock, Stock and Two Smoking Barrels star even appeared on Top of The Pops that same year.

 Rugby Supergroup – Thom Evans, Ben Foden and Levi Davis